macdao/ocds-guide-to-setting-up-mac/README.en.md

 ### [Homebrew Cask](http://caskroom.io)

-Brew-cask helps you to install OS X Applications.
+brew-cask helps you to install OS X Applications.
 Like to install Chrome：`brew cask install google-chrome`.
-Also Evernote,Skype,Sublime Text,VirtualBox,Java7 ...
+Also Evernote, Skype, Sublime Text, VirtualBox, Java7 ...

-Brew-cask is driven by community, you may raise a pull request when you found any missing or outdated application.
+brew-cask is driven by community, you may raise a pull request when you found any missing or outdated application.

 Installation: